liferay/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 generate the client libraries to access them.
 You can accomplish this by using the SDK Builder.

-The Liferay Mobile SDK comes with an SDK Builder that generates the mobile SDK for the Android and iOS platforms.
+The Liferay Mobile SDK comes with an SDK Builder that generates the Mobile SDK for the Android and iOS platforms.
 Think of it as a Service Builder on the client side; it generates code that allows your mobile app to access your portlet's custom services.
 It is template-based, making it easy to extend to